Daniel Norouzi

-Daniel Norouzi (born 3 January 1992) is a Danish professional footballer who plays as a defensive midfielder for FC Helsingør.
+Daniel Norouzi (born 3 January 1992) is a Danish retired professional footballer who played as a defensive midfielder.

 Early and personal life

 Norouzi was born in Copenhagen.
 He also holds Iranian nationality.

-Career

 Club career

 He came through the youth ranks of Brøndby, and was team captain during his youth team years.

 He was promoted to the Brøndby senior team in Autumn 2011, but shoulder and knee injuries prevented his debut.
 Norouzi found himself third in the left back pecking-order, behind Danish international Thomas Rasmussen and Jan Frederiksen.
 In the Winter break of the 2011-12 Danish Superliga season, Rasmussen left the club, while Frederiksen sustained an injury, and Norouzi was poised to claim the left back position as his own.
-Norouzi made his senior debut in March 2012, and played 12 of 15 games in the second half of the 2011-12 Superliga season.
+Norouzi made his senior debut in March 2012, and played 12 of 15 games in the second half of the 2011–12 Superliga season.

 He signed a season-long loan contract with Vejle Boldklub in July 2013.

 He signed a one-year contract with Iranian club Sepahan on 16 June 2016.
 However, due to Iranian military rules, he could not get the permission to play in the Persian Gulf Pro League.
 On 7 August 2016, he ended his contract with Sepahan.

+He then played for Næstved and Helsingør.

+On 18 September 2024, he announced his retirement.